Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 * `REACTIVE_PRIVATE_KEY` — Kopli Testnet private key
 * `SEPOLIA_CALLBACK_PROXY_ADDR` — 0x33Bbb7D0a2F1029550B0e91f653c4055DC9F4Dd8

+**Note**: To receive REACT, send SepETH to the Reactive faucet on Ethereum Sepolia (`0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`).
+An equivalent amount will be sent to your address.

+### Step 1

 To test this live, you will need some testnet tokens and a Uniswap V2 liquidity pool for them.
-Use any pre-existing tokens and pair or deploy your own, e.g., the barebones ERC-20 token provided in `UniswapDemoToken.sol`.
-You can use the recommended Sepolia RPC URL: `https://rpc2.sepolia.org`.
+Use any pre-existing tokens and pair or deploy your own.

-### Step 1

 ```bash
 export TK1=0x6436F8EAeC14d458163D9D166755c633625214d5
 export TK2=0x0c179306f12679f9d8f9829abb99d1a7c9b5e6ce
 ```

-Deploy two ERC-20 tokens.
+Deploy two ERC-20 tokens if needed.
 The constructor arguments are the token name and token symbol, which you can choose as you like.
 Upon creation, the token mints and transfers 100 units to the deployer.

 ```bash
 forge create --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY src/demos/uniswap-v2-stop-order/UniswapDemoToken.sol:UniswapDemoToken --constructor-args $TOKEN_NAME $TOKEN_SYMBOL